 Her pulse thudded in her ears.

 She’d hidden in time, hadn’t she?
 Surely, she wasn’t about to be caught red-handed, eavesdropping on her parents.
 There would be no explaining that away.
-They would look at her like she was something painful to behold again—
+They would look at her like she was some kind of disappointment—

-Thinking about it was only making her panic more.
-She had to stop.
-Elana closed her eyes, focusing instead on trying to isolate how far away the sound was.
+Ugh, thinking about it was only making her panic more.
+Elana closed her eyes instead, focusing on trying to calculate how far away the lantern-bearer was.
+Hopefully they weren’t coming her way.

-Hopefully the lantern-carrier wasn’t coming her way.
 There were other branching halls.
-It was likelier for them to head toward the kitchens than come deeper into her parents’ wing of the manor.
+It was more likely that they’d head towards the kitchens than come deeper into her parents’ wing of the manor.

 Elana held her breath, waiting for the creaking to abate and for the glow of the lantern to fade.